AI & Technology

 Is Dragon NaturallySpeaking still worth buying in 2026?

 For Windows users who need maximum accuracy on specialized vocabulary (medical, legal) and deep system integration, Dragon Professional v16 is still the most mature option.
-At ~$699 it's expensive, and it hasn't been updated significantly since Microsoft acquired Nuance in 2022.
-For most users, Whisper-based alternatives are more cost-effective.
+But honestly, at ~$699 it's expensive — and it hasn't had a meaningful update since Microsoft acquired Nuance in 2022.
+For most people, Whisper-based alternatives are a much better deal.

 What is the difference between offline speech to text and air-gapped dictation?

-Offline speech to text means the app doesn't require internet to function but may still make occasional network requests (license checks, updates).
-Air-gapped dictation means absolutely zero network communication — suitable for classified environments or strict compliance scenarios.
-Truly air-gapped tools include Handy and a local Whisper installation on an isolated machine.
+Offline speech to text means the app doesn't need the internet to work — but it might still phone home occasionally for license checks or updates.
+Air-gapped is stricter: absolutely zero network communication, period.
+Nonetheless, That's for classified environments or hard compliance requirements.
+If you need truly air-gapped, Handy and a bare Whisper installation on an isolated machine are your options.

 Does Apple's built-in dictation on Mac work offline?